Last updated: December 7, 2021

 Your Responsibilities for Protecting Your Data

 Due to the nature of our design and the sensitivity of the information you entrust to us (even in encrypted form), it may not be possible for us to help you with certain customer service requests unless you are listed as an account owner and are communicating from your verified email address.
-In the event that you change your email address, is very important that you update your email on your 1Password account(s) or you may eventually lose access.
+In the event that you change your email address, it is very important that you update your email on your 1Password account(s) or you may eventually lose access.

 Data Protection Principles that We Practice